-How to plait a horse’s mane: step by step
+How to plait a horse’s mane with thread

 2. Apply plaiting gel or, if you prefer, wet the hair and divide into even sections.
 Experienced plaiters can do this by eye, but it you’re unsure, section the mane and secure each section with a band or hair clip.

 3. Start plaiting at the poll.
 If a horse becomes restless during the plaiting process, it’s easier to finish off plaits near the withers than those near his ears.

 4. Divide the section into three equal, smaller ones and plait all the way down.
 As you plait, keep the tension taut but even.
 However, if you want to set each plait into a ‘hood’ of hair on top of the neck, to give an impression of more substance, don’t pull your first two crossovers as taut as the following ones.

 5. Turn up the end of the plait and bind it with your knotted cotton to keep loose hairs secure.

 6. Thread the needle through the base of the plait from front to back, then take the needle through the top of the plait from back to front, so the plait is doubled up.

 7. Stitch down the centre, following the zigzags made by the hair sections so the stitches are hidden.